Free electric car club for H&F residents to launch at eco fair

 Come along later in the year and sign-up to our ground-breaking electric car club, but stay and browse a range of stands where you can find out about how to help bees in London, keep your fuel bills down, how to recycle more and how you can plant a community garden.

-To find out more about our ambition to the be the greenest borough, visit our webpage.
+To find out more about our ambition to the be the greenest borough.